ITTA's andragogical approach

 A crucial role in the students’ learning journey

 - He helps students develop their skills by providing them with knowledge and practical tools.

 - The trainer can also motivate students by showing them how the concepts learned can be applied to their daily lives.

 Identifying the real skills of learners

-- The trainer can then guide them by presenting them with a skills reference, a feedback or a co-positioning interview.
+- The trainer can then guide them by presenting them with a skills repository, feedback or a positioning interview.

 - With these tools, the learner is able to identify their real training needs.